 An open-plan office space works in shima (island) design.
 Meaning that individual desks are typically pushed together to form their own, independent island.
 The offices are angled in such a way that you will face your coworkers, while the head of the team will sit at the head of the “island”.
 Basically, a shima looks similar to a dinner party or a business meeting.

 The idea behind the open-office design is actually a pretty interesting one.
-You see, Japanese companies associate walls (be it full walls, or the partial separators of a cubicle) as disruptive to good communication.
+You see, Japanese companies associate walls (be it full walls or the partial separators of a cubicle) as disruptive to good communication.
 The closer you are to your team, the better the communication between members.
-An open plan improves the intimacy of a Japanese office, allowing workers to see, hear and interact with their coworkers.
+An open plan improves the intimacy of a Japanese office, allowing workers to see, hear, and interact with their coworkers.
 It also allows teams to have meetings without having to waste time gathering the members and retiring to a special conference room.

-Japanese are also heavily focused on communication, engaging daily in the practice of horenso.
+The Japanese are also heavily focused on communication, engaging daily in the practice of horenso.
 This means that the head of the team will expect their team members to be in constant contact, reporting, and consulting with each other.

-And if you’re worried about formal business meetings, or receiving clients, don’t worry.
-Clients are very rarely taken to this part of a Japanese office, usually being led to a special, formal meeting room, instead.
+And if you’re worried about formal business meetings or receiving clients, don’t worry.
+Clients are very rarely taken to this part of a Japanese office, usually being led to a special, formal meeting room instead.

 Open-plan offices do, however, have certain potential disadvantages.
 They may have increased noise levels, which some workers may find distracting.
 Moreover, open-plan workplaces may offer less privacy, which can be a problem for companies handling sensitive data.